-There are always activities for children at the St Mary & St John's service at Gorse Ride School.
-We hope our two toddler groups, one at St James' Church and one at St Eligius', our newly reinstated youth group at St Eligius' and our links with local schools will help us make more positive connections with young people and their families in our community.
+There are always activities for children at the St Mary & St John's service.

+We hope our two toddler groups, one at St James' Church and one at St Eligius', our youth group at St Eligius' and our links with local schools will help us make more positive connections with young people and their families in our community.